 If offered a NZAID scholarship, travel to New Zealand is subject to a visa being issued by Immigration New Zealand.
 Successful applicants should allow a minimum two month period for their visa application to be processed.

-Information on NZDS allowances and entitlements, and conditions of the NZDS scholarship, is provided on the scholarships pages of NZAID’s website.
+Information on NZDS allowances and entitlements, and conditions of the NZDS scholarship, is provided on The grants pages of NZAID‡s website.

 Applicants must not have applied for New Zealand or Australian permanent residency.
 Applicants must not seek or apply for permanent residency or a work permit for New Zealand, Australia or any other country while on scholarship.